A quantum expectation identity: Applications to statistical mechanics: Concluding remarks

 \section{Concluding remarks}

-In this work we derived the fluctuation-dissipation theorem coming from Bayesian statistics in the language and rules of quantum mechanics, and we exposed the usefulness of this, the Q-FDT, by including all the thermodynamical-like FD identities, among others, \textit{beneath its shade}.
+In this work we derived a quantum expectation identity (Eq. (\ref{FD_theorem})) coming from Bayesian statistics in the language and rules of quantum mechanics, and we exposed the usefulness of this, by including several theorems of quantum mechanics and quantum statistics, among others, \textit{beneath its shade}.

 A prospective and interesting challenge would be exploring the scope of another kind of expectation identities, such as the \textit{conjugate-variables} identities, in quantum statistics.
 In this sense, we would have a complete program of Bayesian expectation identities in the context of quantum statistical mechanics.